 Let people know precisely why they should subscribe to your emails and how your emails will benefit them.
 Here are some ways to promote your list and boost subscriptions:

-• Make it easy to sign up on your website.
-Promote the email subscription on your website by launching a sidebar or pop-up opt-in box
+- Make it easy to sign up on your website: Promote the email subscription on your website by launching a sidebar or email pop-up box encouraging them to opt in.

-Other ways to grow your email list include adding a link to employee signatures, displaying gated offers on your website, and requiring an email address from your website visitors for them to access quotes and certain resources.
+grow your email list include adding a link to employee signatures, displaying gated offers on your website and requiring an email address from website visitors if they want to access quotes and specific resources.

 2. Increasing email open rates isn’t easy.

-On average, email open rates are around 21%, according to Mailchimp, though this rate differs by industry.
+According to Mailchimp, the average email open rate is about 35 percent, though this rate differs by industry.
 Since an unread email doesn’t do you any good, increasing your email open rates will improve your email marketing campaigns overall.

-• Use concise subject lines.
-Since subject lines are the first thing recipients notice, focus on writing eye-catching ones.
-Craft subject lines that are short and concise to grab recipients’ attention immediately.
+- Use compelling subject lines: Since they’re the first thing recipients notice, focus on writing eye-catching subject lines.
+Craft concise subject lines that immediately grab recipients’ attention.
 Use A/B testing to see which subject lines are most compelling.

-• Personalize your subject lines.
-According to Campaign Monitor data, recipients are 26% more likely to open emails with personalized subject lines, leading to a 760% increase in email revenue.
+- Personalize your subject lines: According to the Mailchimp report cited above, recipients are more likely to open emails with personalized subject lines, leading to an increase in email revenue.

-• Use trigger events to send emails.
-Sending emails after specific trigger events can boost open rates.
-For example, when someone signs up for your email list or fills out a web form, send them a welcome email.
-According to GetResponse, welcome emails have an email open rate of more than 68%.
+- Use trigger events to send emails: Sending emails after specific trigger events can boost open rates.
+For example, when someone signs up for your email list or completes a web form, send them a welcome email.
+Welcome emails have a high open rate.
 Also, if someone abandons their online shopping cart on your e-commerce site, sending them multiple follow-up emails can improve your sales significantly.
-Moosend data says 45% of abandoned cart emails are opened, and nearly 11% of those finish the sale.
+Moosend data says 40 percent of abandoned cart emails are opened and nearly 50 percent of those finish the sale.

 3. Low deliverability rates will doom your campaign.

-When your deliverability rate is exceptionally low, ISPs may block you.
+When your deliverability rate is exceptionally low, internet service providers may block you.
 Poor deliverability is a sign of wasted time, money and effort.

-Solution: You can take several steps to improve your email deliverability rates.
+Solution: You can take several steps to improve your email deliverability rates, including the following:

 4. Retaining email subscribers is crucial.